Improving carcase traits

 - Females with extremely low fat EBVs may be more difficult to get in calf

-Intramuscular Fat (IMF) EBVs indicate the difference in percentage (%) yield of marbling at the 12/13th rib site in a 300kg carcase.
+Intramuscular Fat (IMF) EBVs indicate the difference in percentage (%) yield of marbling at the 12/13th rib site in a standard weight steer carcase.
 Higher IMF EBVs can contribute significantly to carcase value when selling to markets where marbling is important (e.g. Japanese B2/B3 market, restaurant trade, etc.).
 MSA marbling scores, along with other criteria, impact on which MSA boning group carcases align with.

-Retail Beef Yield (RBY) EBVs are estimates of genetic differences in boned out retail beef percentage (%) yield in a 300kg steer carcase.
-Animals with larger, more positive RBY EBVs are expected to produce progeny that yield higher percentages of saleable beef in a 300kg carcase than animals with lower RBY EBVs.
+Retail Beef Yield (RBY) EBVs are estimates of genetic differences in boned out retail beef percentage (%) yield in a standard weight steer carcase.
+Animals with larger, more positive RBY EBVs are expected to produce progeny that yield higher percentages of saleable beef in a standard weight steer carcase than animals with lower RBY EBVs.

-Trial Shear Force EBVMs are estimates of genetic differences between animals in meat tenderness.
+Shear Force EBVs are estimates of genetic differences between animals in meat tenderness.
 They are calculated from gene marker information, flight time records and through objective abattoir measures for meat tenderness.
-Trial Shear Force EBVMs are expressed as the difference in kilograms of shear force that is required to pull a mechanical blade through a piece of cooked meat.
-Lower (more negative) Shear Force EBVMs indicate that less shear force is required to cut the meat and therefore it is more tender.
+Shear Force EBVs are expressed as the difference in kilograms of shear force that is required to pull a mechanical blade through a piece of cooked meat.
+Lower (more negative) Shear Force EBVs indicate that less shear force is required to cut the meat and therefore it is more tender.

 The availability of each these EBVs varies from breed to breed, however for most breeds there is information available that will allow you to make objective selection decisions based on estimates of the genetic potential of an animal for carcase traits.
 The emphasis that a commercial producer places on this information will be determined by the overall breeding objectives of the producer’s herd and the relative economic importance of carcase traits to other traits.